breezeight/nicola_blog/_guides/aws.markdown

 * If you do not specify a stack policy, the current policy that is associated with the stack will be used.
 * You can specify either the stack-policy-during-update-body or the stack-policy-during-update-url parameter, but not both.

-`aws cloudformation update-stack --stack-policy-during-update-url file://stack_policy_tmp.json`
+`aws cloudformation update-stack --stack-policy-during-update-body file://stack_policy_tmp.json`

 ### Revove Stack Policies